Dream Act Service Incentive Grant (DSIG)

 For the Fall semester, your 150 hours can be completed in the spring semester.
 For the Spring Semester, your 150 hours must be completed by June 30th.

 Once you submit your payment request form to CSAC, the DSIG team will let you know if you are approved for payment.
-If approved, you and the financial aid administrator on your Payment Request will receive an email notification once your check is mailed to your school’s Financial Aid Office.
-This process usually takes 4-6 weeks.
-We highly encourage you to submit your payment request as soon as you complete your 150 hours.
+If approved, you and the financial aid administrator on your Payment Request will receive an email notification.
+Once your check is ready for pick up, you will receive an email with instructions for next steps.

 DSIG FAQ For Faculty and Staff Hosting DSIG Students

-Please submit our CSULA Service/Volunteer Experiences form to list your site.
+Please submit our CSULA Service/Volunteer Experiences Form to list your site.
+Please check this site regularly for updates.

 No, this program is covered by the California Student Aid Commission.
 We do ask if funding is available, you provide all the supplies and tools needed for the student to complete the volunteer experience.

-Yes, you must submit a volunteer form to HR so that they are approved.
+Yes, you must submit an HRM Volunteer Form to HR so that they are approved.

 No, this is an experiential learning opportunity where the student is a volunteer.
 The goal of this program is to provide students with the opportunity to volunteer and gather career experience while supporting departmental projects.